Pimp C: Legal issues

 On December 16, 2000, Butler was arrested in Houston's Sharpstown Mall after allegedly holding a woman, Lakita Hulett, at gunpoint and threatening to shoot her after a confrontation in a shoe store.
 After both Butler and Hulett had exchanged words in the store, Hulett alleged that Butler pushed a gun into her side and said, "Bitch, I'll shoot you," before she ran away and informed police.
 Butler claimed he simply lifted his jacket to show the gun and did not remove it from his waistband.

 As Butler attempted to exit the mall and enter his car, numerous officers surrounded him and instructed him to surrender.
 Butler ignored the orders and was forced to the ground by officers, who handcuffed him and brought him back into the mall.
 Shortly after, Butler was transported to Houston Central Jail where he was charged with aggravated assault with a deadly weapon.
 Butler claimed police used excessive force to restrain him, and alleged they knocked him unconscious twice and refused to let doctors at a local hospital perform a routine CT scan, instead transporting him straight to jail.

 Butler posted $10,000 bail the following day and was initially sentenced to probation after pleading no contest in early 2001.
 He was sent back to prison in January 2002 after failing to report to his probation officer on several occasions, failing to keep up with his community service hours or pay outstanding court fees, as well as testing positive twice for marijuana.
 On August 5, 2002, Butler was sentenced to eight years in prison.

 His arrest was widely protested by the hip-hop community, who along with Bun B immediately initiated a grassroots "Free Pimp C" campaign.
 Butler spent the later portion of his sentence at the Terrell Unit in Brazoria County, Texas and was transferred to the Huntsville Unit a week prior to his release.
+He went back to focus on his education and earned his GED while he is in prison.
 On December 30, 2005, Butler was released from prison and placed on parole until December 2009.